 I don’t know what will happen to travel blogging.
 I feel like it’s a definite that the industry will get more ‘beautiful’ – better looking, better production, and, just like the media, more elite, richer and less accessible for all.

 Genuine talent and stories will be hidden under those who can make their blogs look better, get more followers, pay for incredible holidays for the ‘gram, and who have the skills to beautify their output.

 There’s already a lot written about travel blogging being a rich, white, privileged person’s playing ground, but I hope that can change for the better.
-I hope that wannabe travel bloggers will lap up the free advice (check out my free course for travel bloggers), find role models and create their own space to share stories and sustain their lifestyles.
+I hope that wannabe travel bloggers will lap up the free travel blogging advice, find role models and create their own space to share stories and sustain their lifestyles.

 There will always be space for more travel bloggers, there has to be, but to get yourself noticed, to have that sense of community and to actually help your readers in their quest to travel will require some skills.
 There are definitely more paid travel opportunities now, the average person has heard of a ‘travel blogger’ and there’s more of a clear cut path to success.

 In short, and in hindsight, when I started travel blogging was a lovely way to share your travels with the world.
 It was a way to connect with other travel lovers, there wasn’t much money in it and few bloggers imagined the influential force it would become.